gaehlerm/SoftwareEngineering/README.md

 You may have felt the need to write highly optimized code to meet the performance requirements.
 But you didn't know for sure.
 And now is the time to test your assumption.
 If you need to execute your code just once and it requires 2 days to complete, consider running it during the weekend.
 Spending hours on optimization would be a waste of time.

 If your code takes an hour to run and you use it every day, it is worth getting a profiler to check the bottlenecks of your code.
 Most code you encounter typically has very few bottlenecks.
-Usually, it involves complex calculations on a large data structure that scales worse than O(N*log(N)) [https://en.wikipedia.org/wiki/Big_O_notation].
+Usually, it involves complex calculations on a large data structure that scales worse than O(N\*log(N)) [](https://en.wikipedia.org/wiki/Big_O_notation).
 This is going to be the one and only point where you'll have to optimize.
 As you have written great code, it is very easy to identify this bottleneck using a profiler.
 For example, it turns out to be a self-written Fourier transformation operating on a list with 10,000 elements.
 As you start reading through the code, you realize that the algorithm you have implemented scales with O(N^2).
 Such poor scaling is typically unacceptable.
 When seeking advice, you turn to the internet.
-You can find Fourier transform libraries that scale with O(N*log(N)).
+You can find Fourier transform libraries that scale with O(N\*log(N)).
 As your code is well-structured, you can simply remove your custom Fourier transform function call, adjust your data structure slightly, and utilize the library you discovered.
 Now your code runs within seconds.
 Done.
 You won't have to worry about anything else.

 ## Optimizing Certainly Needed

-Finally, there are indeed some cases where you have to develop the software from scratch and focus on optimization.
+Finally, there are the few cases where you have to develop the software from scratch and focus on optimization.
 But these cases are very rare.
 These are mostly simulation software, games, websites containing a large amount of data, or infrastructure code for huge server farms where not only performance but also energy consumption is a major concern.
 If the code can be parallelized, it will become much more complicated due to the additional complexity involved in designing data structures and algorithms.
 As a very rough rule of thumb, it takes approximately twice the amount of time to write parallel (or distributed) code compared to linear code, but it can easily be much more than that.
 There is a lot to learn if you want to write high-performance code.
 But you won't be alone.
 You'll likely be working in a team where every team member knows much more about parallel programming than I do.

 There are many small things you can do to optimize your code, such as manual loop unrolling.
 Keep your hands away!
 The performance gains are negligible.
 When working with a compiled language, the compiler can optimize such things much better than you can.
 Major algorithms should be the focus of improvement since they typically account for 90% of the runtime.
 Optimizing the remaining 10% is usually not worth it.

 Always keep in mind that code written with a focus on performance rather than readability is always very challenging to maintain.
 Due to the complexity of the code, it becomes very hard to understand!

-Part 8: Miscellaneous
+-# Part 8: Miscellaneous

 # 38. Comments

-"Code is like humor.
-When you have to explain it, it's bad." – Cory House
+*"Code is like humor.
+When you have to explain it, it's bad."* – Cory House

 As a very short rule of thumb, comments should not explain *what* a piece of code does, but *why*. *What* can be understood by examining the code.
 With the *why*, this is not possible.
 Was the code written in response to a specific ticket?
 Add a comment and with the ticket number.